Rarotonga, 2010

 • health problems such physical malnutrition, exacerbation of pre-existing psychiatric problems, loss of drug cards.

-With appropriate action income support can be quickly reinstated (at least on a temporary basis: interim assistance) by following the appeal process (see Chapter 12), but when these consequences occur in a permanent form, their seriousness can be magnified to inhumane proportions.
+With appropriate action income support can be quickly reinstated (at least on a temporary basis: interim assistance) by following the appeal process (see Chapter 12), but when these consequences occur to the many, many people who do not comprehend - or are unable to assert - their rights, their seriousness can be magnified to inhumane proportions.

-I have sometimes argued - half in jest - that "the poor" CANNOT commit social assistance fraud.
-If a person is hiding enough money to disentitle them, then they are not (by ODSP's definition at least) poor, but in fact middle class.
+I have sometimes argued - half in jest - that "the poor" cannot commit social assistance fraud, since if a person is concealing enough money to disentitle them, then they are not (by ODSP's definition at least) poor, but in fact middle and upper class fraudsters - but still the classist hatred of the poor persists amongst some, often amongst the richest of our society.

 2. Terminology

-Throughout this book I refer to Ontario Works as "welfare", and the Ontario Disability Support Program as "ODSP".
-While it may be more accurate to refer to the first as "OWA", the term "welfare" is by far the more commonly used.
+Throughout this Guide I refer to Ontario Works as "welfare", and the Ontario Disability Support Program as "ODSP".
+While it may be more accurate to refer to the first as "OWA", the term "welfare" is by far the more commonly used - harkening back to the prior "General Welfare Assistance Act".
 I use the term "social assistance" when referring to the programs collectively.

 Further, while the terms "applicant" and "recipient" are used separately in the law, I will generally use the term that best fits the context, or the term "claimant" to cover them together.